syeh1803/POS-system/README.md

 # POS system
-A simple and convenient POS system
+A simple and convenient POS system (coding practice)

 ## Features
 - Order drinks for customers by clicking the items